-By Nick Szechenyi
+By Nicholas Szechenyi

 Editor’s Note: The CSIS Asia Team is writing a series of analyses that forecasts key issues and challenges in the Asia-Pacific.
 Here Nick Szechenyi concisely assesses prospects for Japan’s political stability, economic strategy and foreign policy in 2013.
 Want more analysis?
 Plan to attend the CSIS Asia-Pacific Forecast 2013 event on January 29 in Washington D.C. or watch the webcast live online.